openerror/YelpDataChallenge/README.md

 whenever time and computing resources permit.
 After building each model, feature importances are explored and interpreted accordingly.

-Note that stop words are not filtered out, because the available lists contain words that may encode sentiments.
+Note that stop words are not filtered out, because they contain words that may encode sentiments, e.g. don't can't ...

 ### Recommendation System
 `Build-Recommender.ipynb`, `Recommender.py`